simontonsoftware/micro-dash/README.md

 **The main goals of this project are:**

 - Api compatibility with lodash.
-Not in the sense that each function can do everything that its lodash courterpart can do; most are simplified (see the philosophical differences below).
+Not in the sense that each function can do everything that its lodash counterpart can do; most are simplified (see the philosophical differences below).
 But they have the same names, signatures, and basic functionality.
 - Small payload size.
-This full package is `5,370 bytes` minified, while a bundle containing the corresponding lodash functions is `43,925 bytes`.
+This full package is `6,009 bytes` minified, while a bundle containing the corresponding lodash functions is `42,505 bytes`.
 Size comparisons when importing individual functions can be even more dramatic.
 Those comparisons are provided in each function's [documentation](https://simontonsoftware.github.io/micro-dash/typedoc).
 - Pass all tests from the lodash test suite that are relevant given the differences below.
 - Supply build artifacts according to the [Angular Package Format](https://docs.google.com/document/d/1CZC2rcpxffTDfRDs6p1cfbmKNLA6x5O-NtkJglDaBVs), for an optimal experience using all the common, modern build chains.
 This does not mean `micro-dash` is designed for Angular - it contains generic utility functions useful in any modern javascript environment.
 The Angular Package Format is the structure followed by the Angular team, published as a recommendation to improve any support libraries.